-Family How My Six-Year-Old Sees Me written by Beth September 6, 2013 How My Six-Year-Old Sees Me was last modified: September 6th, 2013 by Beth 9 comments Leave a Comment Facebook Twitter Google + Pinterest previous post The Way My Brain Works After a Summer Home With My Kids (And a Recipe for Granola) next post How to Access Your Greatest Superpower Anytime You Choose You may also like The Ways in Which We Limit Ourselves February 20, 2012 Dear “Beauty” Industry, I’m Not Buying It January 29, 2014 But What Did You Really Accomplish This Week?
+Family How My Six-Year-Old Sees Me written by Beth September 6, 2013 How My Six-Year-Old Sees Me was last modified: September 6th, 2013 by Beth 9 comments Leave a Comment Facebook Twitter Google + Pinterest previous post The Way My Brain Works After a Summer Home With My Kids (And a Recipe for Granola) next post How to Access Your Greatest Superpower Anytime You Choose You may also like Perspective and Preparation for the Day of the Dead November 1, 2011 Four Kids.
+Four Daughters.
+For Real?
+November 18, 2011 Hands Free Mama: A Book We Can’t Afford NOT to Read January 6, 2014 What Is Truly Worthwhile, Again?
+And By the Way, Which End is Up?
+March 7, 2012 How I Nearly Lost My Shit Trying to Keep My Kids in “The Ideal School” September 14, 2012 Scaling Down (Again) and My Mexican Moving Sale June 7, 2012 Cardboard Honeybee is Good Enough for Me November 30, 2011 The Ways in Which We Limit Ourselves February 20, 2012 Life Is Meant to Be Messy (You’re Not Doing It Wrong) August 31, 2015 But What Did You Really Accomplish This Week?
 October 5, 2012 9 comments Laura September 6, 2013 at 11:37 pm How adorable!!!
 Those are three of my favorite things too…all of which I haven’t had enough time for lately. 🙂 Reply Mark September 7, 2013 at 10:57 pm you should probably eat too.
 Reply Taos September 8, 2013 at 12:00 am OMG!!!!!
 LOVE it!
 Ahh stella.
 Reply Amanda September 8, 2013 at 5:26 am I find this story remarkably comforting.
 I must have a newborn because I also find myself thinking, that’s what I’m supposed to be and do too.
 Where has my focus gone?
 Oh, to the same place my sleep has… Reply Babs September 8, 2013 at 3:54 pm No words necessary!
 Great post.
 Reply vic September 9, 2013 at 11:42 am Always with a smile.
 Reply Rita@thissortaoldlife September 9, 2013 at 12:52 pm This is awesome!
 When my daughter was 6, she told me she didn’t want to be a mommy because mommies have to put their kids before their art.
 When I suggested it was possible to both create art and mother, she said, “But you don’t.”
 Stopped me cold.
 I didn’t know until that moment how much she took in.
 I’d like to say that I was different after that, that I’ve been able to give her a model of how to be a woman in which I’ve been able to equally honor both parts of myself, but I haven’t.
 I will say it was the beginning of a long and on-going conversation.
 (She is 15 now.)
 Reply Eva September 10, 2013 at 8:19 pm hahahaha, I love this! greetings from Vienna Reply lindsey @ NW Backyard Veggies September 12, 2013 at 9:57 pm I am new to your blog and I love it!
 This series of pictures is friggin’ hilarious.
 And a total compliment, in my book.
 For who could ever read and write too much?!? 🙂 Reply Leave a Comment Cancel Reply Save my name, email, and website in this browser for the next time I comment.